kevin-mau/forecasting_net_prophet/README.md

 ---
 ## Technologies and Usage:

-Using Google Colab would be ideal to run Facebook Prophet.
+Instead of running Facebook Prophet on your local machine, using Google Colab would be ideal to run Facebook Prophet.
 You can 'Upload' the Jupyter notebook after landing on https://colab.research.google.com

 Install and import the required libraries and dependencies in Google Colab:
 ```python